mustansir-vora/AI-Resume-Optimizer/README.md

 You'll need a Gemini API key to use this application.

-1. Create a file named `.env` in the root of the project directory.
+1. Open the file named `.env` in the root of the project directory.
-2. Add the following line to the `.env` file, replacing `Your_key_here` with your actual Gemini API key:
+2. Add the following line to the `.env` file, replacing `YOUR_API_KEY_HERE` with your actual Gemini API key:

 ```
 GEMINI_API_KEY='Your_key_here'